 Registered Charity No. SCO44673

-John Mackay (Chairman) is retired after a career in finance and is the Trust’s Treasurer.
+John Mackay (Chair) is retired after a career in finance.
 He is a keen angler and is Secretary of the Wick Angling Association, Vice-

 |Friends & Donations|

 |Rivers & Lochs|